Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Dielectric subwavelength resonances

-We remark that the choice of the form of $\AA(\tau,\ww)$ is not crucial for the analysis in this section, but as we can see in Section \ref{sec:resoexit}, the form of $\AA(\tau,\ww)$ in \eqref{eigen:target0} is the most appropriate one for the argument therein, compared to the form in \eqref{eq:equiA:matrix} and the other possible choices.
-We specify it here mainly for the consistency of our presentation.
+We remark that the choice of the form of $\AA(\tau,\ww)$ in \eqref{eigen:target0} is not necessary for the analysis in this subsection, but it is the most appropriate one for the arguments in Section \ref{sec:resoexit} below, compared to the form in \eqref{eq:equiA:matrix} and other possible choices, \mb{since the leading--order term of $\AA(\tau,\ww)$ is a triangular system (after a change of variable); see \eqref{eq:expa0}.} We specify it here to make our representation consistent.

-At first glance, it still seems very difficult to find the characteristic values of the system \eqref{eigen:target0} due to its dense structure.
-However, in the quasi-static and high contrast limit, this system actually has a hidden upper triangular structure; see \eqref{eq:expa0}.
-More precisely, $\hzz$ is nearly an invariant subspace of $1 - \tau \TT_B^{\ww}$ for $\d \ll 1$ and $|\tau|\gg 1$, and the upper left block in \eqref{eq:equiA:matrix}, i.e., $ 1 - \tau\pd \TT_B^{\ww}\pd $ can essentially determine the resonant behavior of the whole system.
-These observations provide us some intuition for the following arguments, and will become clearer and more rigorous in Section \ref{sec:resoexit}.

-We now state and prove the main results of this section. \begin{theorem} Given a small enough constant $\d_0$ and a contrast $\tau \in \C$ with \eqref{asp:highcont}, for any complex characteristic value $\ww(\tau,B)$ of the analytic function $\A(\tau, \ww)$ in $B(0,\d_0)\subset \C$, there exists an eigenvalue $\lad_i$ of $\kbdd$, depending on $\ww(\tau,B)$, such that the following a priori estimate holds,